LOADING ...

 Well, she talked to the manager we were through

-She says "There're some you could do
+She "There're some things you could do

-To make it easier for in wheelchairs."
+To make it for folks in wheelchairs."

-He "Oh, it's not necessary.
+He says "Oh, not necessary.

 Handicapped come here anyway."

-Well, I said to my newfound friend
+Well, I goodnight to my newfound friend

 I said, "I'm to understand